credify-pte-ltd/credify-ios-sdk/README.md

     }

     /// This will check whether BNPL is available or not
-    /// You need to create "orderId" on your side. func getBNPLAvailability(orderId: String) {
+    /// You need to create "orderInfo" on your side. func getBNPLAvailability(orderInfo: OrderInfo) {
         bnpl.getBNPLAvailability(user: self.user) { result in
             switch result {
             case .success((let isAvailable, let credifyId)):
                 if isAvailable {
                     // This will start BNPL flow
-                    self.startBNPL(orderId: orderId)
+                    self.startBNPL(orderInfo: OrderInfo)
                     return
                 }